Meet Alex, our friendly avatar.

 - Safety and Support

 Mental Health Professionals – Never has homework been more fun for young clients.
-Even better, mental health professionals receive summaries of young persons’ resilience detailing their performance on 11 different Wellbeing Indicators detailed above.
+Even better, mental health professionals receive summaries of young persons’ resilience detailing their performance on 11 different Wellbeing Indicators detailed above—mental health professionals can also receive their clients’ responses to each question, given they provide their consent.
+APPA provides a template for mental health professionals to produce Action Plans to help clients improve their resilience, and reassesses young people periodically to verify if interventions are actually improving their resilience.

 Created in conjunction with Dr Ungar, APPA is based on tested and well-published methods for assessing resilience in complex social environments.